-Comment # Last Name First Name Affiliation Method received RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy Project Name if applicable Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Metro Staff Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Change Recommen ded (Y/N/TBD) Discussion or Consent topic (D/C) 618 Rosenthal Gerritt Metro Councilor Email 7/25/23 RTP Chapter 7 Y Proposes adding information on the assumptions in the Statewide Transporation Strategy that contribute to regiona VMT per capita results.
+Last Name Affiliation Method Date received RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy Project Name if applicable Comment proposes a change?
+(Y/N) (changes shown in bold strikeout and underscore) (changes shown in bold strikeout and underscore) Recommen Discussion or Consent topic (D/C) 618 Rosenthal Gerritt Metro Councilor Email 7/25/23 RTP Chapter 7 Y Proposes adding information on the assumptions in the Statewide Transporation Strategy that contribute to regional VMT per capita results.
 Amend as requested.
-Y С 619 Cota Nicolas Community member Online Comment Form 8/21/23 RTP Project List I-5 Boone Bridge and Seismic Improvement: SB Wilsonville Rd to Wilsonville- Hubbard Hwy (UR, CN, OT) Y Request to look at ways to avoid adding auxiliary lanes before looking at ways to provide an equal transit, biking, and walking alternative over the Boones Bridge.
+Y С 619 Cota Nicolas member Online Comment Form 8/21/23 RTP Project List 11990 I-5 Boone Bridge and Seismic Improvement: SB Wilsonville Rd to Wilsonville- Hubbard Hwy (UR, CN, OT) Y Request to look at ways to avoid adding auxiliary lanes before looking at ways to provide an equal transit, biking, and walking alternative over the Boones Bridge.
 Adding capacity at the edge of the Metro UGB will only incentivize future expansion of the UGB and commit to more GHG emissions with new demand of trips that are even farther from resources.
 This comment has been forwarded to the Oregon Department of Transportation for consideration.
-TBD C 620 Johnson Dan Clackamas County Department of Transportation and Development Letter 8/14/2023 RTP Chapter 3 Y Requests removing "Throughways with traffic signals - Non expressways" from Table 3-5 on page 3-59 and continue to rely upon the existing V/C measures for these facilities.
+N С 620 Johnson Dan Clackamas County Department of Transportation and Development Letter 8/14/2023 3 RTP Chapter 3 Y Requests removing "Throughways with traffic signals - Non expressways" from Table 3-5 on page 3-59 and continue to rely upon the existing V/C measures for these facilities.
 Requests that it be clear in the draft 2023 RTP that V/C measures for intersection analysis to address traffic safety can be retained by jurisdictions.
 The new Mobility Policy Measures should not require revisions to existing standards until a full study of those measures has been completed with review and approval by TPAC, JPACT and the Metro Council.
 Amend Chapter 3 as follows: -Table 3-5 (Throughway Travel Speed Measure) - add a table note that states "Application of the throughway travel speed mobility measure is subject to adoption of the measure and threshold by the Oregon Transportation Commission as an amendment to the Oregon Highway Plan.
 The mobility targets in OHP Policy 1F, Action 1F.1 and Table 7 will continue to apply until the alternative mobility measure and thresholds are formally adopted by the OTC. " -Table 3-5 - Throughways With Traffic Signals Travel Speed threshold: Replace "Average speed not below 20 mph for more than 4 hours per day" with "Pending further review and analysis in coordination with the update to the Oregon Highway Plan and approval by the Oregon Transportation Commission" These changes acknowledge that the OTC is the authority for establishing mobility policies for state-owned facilities, including throughways designated in the RTP and that further review of the speed and duration threshold for throughways with traffic signals will occur following the RTP update in coordination with the update to the Oregon Highway Plan that is planned for 2023-2024.
 See also comments #115, #123, #124, #161, #165, #185 and #721 which address implementation of the new mobility policy in local transportation system plans and when evaluating the transportation impacts of local comprehensive plan amendments.
-Y C 621 Bayless Christian Community member Online Comment Form 7/14/2023 RTP Chapter 5 N No change proposed.
-Expressed frustration with the share or investment for people driving in the 2023 RTP project lists and supported investment strategies encouraging mode shift.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis).
+Y С 621 Bayless Christian member Online Comment Form 7/14/2023 RTP Chapter 5 N 1 See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
 Y D